 Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

-If you're planning a trip to Athens, below are my recommendations for a 3 day Athens itinerary.
+If you're planning a trip to Athens, below are my recommendations for a 3 day Athens itinerary ideal for solo travellers.
 The reality is that Athens is so fabulous you could easily spend a week here.
-I hope this inspires you to travel to this fantastic Greek capital.
+I hope this Solo Travel Athens guide inspires you to travel to this fantastic Greek capital.

 Solo Travel to Athens

 If you're wondering is Athens safe to travel alone?
 Although the neighbourhoods of Monastiraki, Omonia, Psyrri, and Mextaxourghio boast some of the city’s most colourful and alternative nightlife, don’t venture out late at night on your own, especially in poorly lit areas.

 For solo travel in Athens, just wandering the neighbourhoods of the city centre could amuse you for days, and the (air-conditioned) National Archeological Museum is especially good on hot afternoons.
 Athens also has fantastic nightlife, but grab a buddy from your hotel or hostel before venturing out alone into the early hours of the night.

-During the summer months make the most of the open-air cinemas (the films are in English), and the beach bars and clubs along Posidonos Street.
+During the summer months, make the most of the open-air cinemas (the films are in English) and the beach bars and clubs along Posidonos Street.

 N.b.
 By booking through this page you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

-The city centre is built around its most impressively imposing landmark, the Acropolis, while the majority of its ancient ruins can be found at a walking distance radius around its base.
+The city centre is built around its most impressively imposing landmark, the Acropolis, while the majority of its ancient ruins can be found within a walking distance radius around its base.

-The ancient citadel was built in 448 B.C and is located on the highest point of the city, as its name suggests in Greek.
+The ancient citadel was built in 448 B.C. and is located on the highest point of the city, as its name suggests in Greek.
 It houses the Parthenon, for which it is most known, as well as the Erechtheion monuments, famously featuring the Caryatids.

 Make sure you check out the stunning Acropolis Museum but be prepared to spend a couple of hours as it is simply brimming with artefacts.
 Made almost entirely out of glass, it allows the natural light to move through the building as it pleases, creating the ideal setting for a spectacular display of ancient relics.

-The Ancient Agora of Athens lies on the other side of the Acropolis and today, the agora is a lovely and shady oasis in the middle of the city’s chaos and a great place to curl up with a book on a hot afternoon. * Check rates and availability: Athens Acropolis & Archaeological Sites Ticket
+The Ancient Agora of Athens lies on the other side of the Acropolis, and today, the Agora is a lovely and shady oasis in the middle of the city’s chaos and a great place to curl up with a book on a hot afternoon. * Check rates and availability: Athens Acropolis & Archaeological Sites Ticket

 The Agora was once the heart of ancient Athens.
 Inside is the Temple of Hephaistos, one of the best-preserved ancient temples from the Classical era, the Church of Holy Apostles, the Tholos (the headquarters of the council), and the Bouleuterion, a former meeting place.
 The Agora’s museum, inside the restored Stoa of Attalos, provides a fascinating glimpse into everyday life in ancient Athens.